TharakaUJ/TharakaUJ.github.io/_posts/2025-01-14-Creating an Animated Augmented Reality Experience with ARjs.md

 </body>
 </html>
 ```

+I also experimented with NFT image tracking and events like devicemotion and deviceorientation.
+While I could stop AR objects from disappearing after the marker was out of sight, keeping them stationary relative to the real environment without SLAM proved nearly impossible.
+Thus, I decided to stick with marker-based tracking for simplicity and reliability.

 ---

-## Challenges and Setbacks

-### Animation Support in AR.js

-After creating the 3D animation in Blender, I exported it as a `.glb` file, assuming it would work seamlessly in AR.js.
-However, AR.js does not fully support animations within `.glb` files.
-The object appeared, but the animation was missing.
+## The Disaster Moment
+Most of my time was spent creating a 3D animation in Blender—a challenge, as I’m not a 3D artist.
+With help from friends, I crafted an animation and exported it as a .glb file.
+Everything seemed ready to go... or so I thought.

+When I loaded the `.glb` file into AR.js, the object appeared, but the animation was missing!
+A quick investigation revealed that while Blender successfully exported the animation, AR.js didn’t fully support `.glb` animations.
+Time was running out, and I had to find a workaround fast.

 ### Finding a Workaround

-I used a dummy object as the marker anchor in AR.js and synchronized its position and rotation with the animation rendered via Three.js.
-Below is the code:
+To overcome the animation limitations of AR.js, I integrated it with Three.js, enabling marker tracking alongside advanced animations.
+AR.js was used solely for detecting the marker and providing its position and orientation in 3D space using a dummy object.
+I then used this data to place and synchronize my animation in Three.js, allowing precise control over movement and rendering.

+This approach provided the best of both worlds—AR.js for efficient marker-based tracking and Three.js for rich animations and effects.
+The result was a seamless experience where the marker remained the anchor, but the animations were no longer constrained by AR.js' capabilities.
+It was a true "Eureka!" moment for me, unlocking exciting new possibilities for web-based AR development.

 #### Code Snippet: AR.js and Three.js Integration